nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [Rust-WebSocket](https://github.com/websockets-rs/rust-websocket) - Provides a framework for dealing with WebSocket connections (both clients and servers).
 - [Ramhorns](https://github.com/maciejhirsz/ramhorns) - Experimental Mustache template engine implementation in pure Rust.
 - [rust-notifica](https://github.com/frewsxcv/rust-notifica) - Small, cross-platform Rust crate for sending system notifications.
+- [pulldown-cmark](https://github.com/raphlinus/pulldown-cmark) - Pull parser for CommonMark, written in Rust.
+It comes with a simple command-line tool, useful for rendering to HTML, and is also designed to be easy to use from as a library.

 ## Cargo Plugins